cjbassi/gotop/README.md

     - termui buffers should ignore setting characters outside the widget area
         - ignore writes or give an error?
     - termui Blocks should be indexed at 0, and maybe change their X and Y variables too
-    - remove gotop unique logic from list and table
-        - turn column width logic into a function
     - try to get drawille fork merged upstream
     - more documentation
     - Draw borders and label after other stuff